NexClipper/kind-setup-external-ip/README.md

-# kind-setup-macosx
+# kind-setup-external-ip
-KinD clusters run in MacOS with External IP
+KinD clusters run in MacOS or Linux with External IP